![]() |

 Choir, Orchestra, and Organ, Conducted by

-Simon Berry; the double World Premiere of "Spring", a joint commission by The Ames Chamber Artists and The White Heron Chorale; the World Premiere Recordings of his Alma Redemptoris Mater and Regina Caeli (Saint
+Simon Berry; the double World Premiere of "Spring", a joint commission by The Ames Chamber Artists and The White Heron Chorale; the World Premiere Recordings of Alma Redemptoris Mater and Regina Caeli (Saint

 Mary's College Women's Choir); Der Abend und Abschied (Schiller